-2021 PJM RESERVE REQUIREMENT STUDY - DETERMINATION OF THE PJM INSTALLED RESERVE MARGIN AND FORECAST POOL REQUIREMENT FOR FUTURE DELIVERY YEARS
+2022 PJM RESERVE REQUIREMENT STUDY - DETERMINATION OF THE PJM INSTALLED RESERVE MARGIN AND FORECAST POOL REQUIREMENT FOR FUTURE DELIVERY YEARS

-Attached for your review and endorsement is the timetable, study assumptions, and modeling assumptions for the 2021 PJM Reserve Requirement Study (RRS).
-The study will examine the period beginning June 1, 2021 through May 31, 2032.
+Attached for your review and endorsement is the timetable, study assumptions, and modeling assumptions for the 2022 PJM Reserve Requirement Study (RRS).
+The study will examine the period beginning June 1, 2022 through May 31, 2033.

 This study is consistent with the provisions of the Reliability Assurance Agreement among Load Serving Entities in the PJM Region.
-In accordance with Reliability Pricing Model (RPM) requirements, the results of this study will be used to determine the Forecast Pool Requirement (FPR) for the 2022/23, 2023/24, 2024/25 and 2025/26 Delivery Years.
+In accordance with Reliability Pricing Model (RPM) requirements, the results of this study will be used to determine the Forecast Pool Requirement (FPR) for the 2023/24, 2024/25, 2025/26 and 2026/27 Delivery Years.

-Specific items to note for the 2021 RRS include:
+Specific items to note for the 2022 RRS include:

-- 1. Due to uncertainty regarding FERC's pending decision regarding PJM's proposal on Effective Load Carrying Capability (ELCC), the 2021 RRS Capacity Model will be modeled as: - All generators (except ELCC Resources) will be modeled as capacity units per the modeling assumptions in Attachment III. - b.
-All generators (except wind and solar resources) will be modeled as capacity units per the modeling assumptions in Attachment III. - As specified in Schedule 4 of the Reliability Assurance Agreement, the Capacity Benefit Margin (CBM) modeled in this study will be 3500 MW.
-The CBM reflects the amount of transmission import capability reserved to capture the reliability benefit of emergency energy sales into PJM. - 3.
-A Load Forecast Error Factor (FEF) of 1.0% will be modeled in all study years. - 4.
+- 1. All generators (except ELCC Resources) will be modeled as capacity units per the modeling assumptions in Attachment III. - 2.
+All variable (wind, solar, hydro, landfill gas) and storage-type resources (pumped hydro, batteries, hybrids, and generic limited-duration resources) will be excluded. - 3.
+As specified in Schedule 4 of the Reliability Assurance Agreement, the Capacity Benefit Margin (CBM) modeled in this study will be 3500 MW.
+The CBM reflects the amount of transmission import capability reserved to capture the reliability benefit of emergency energy sales into PJM. - 4.
+A Load Forecast Error Factor (FEF) of 1.0% will be modeled in all study years. - 5.
 The load models for PJM and the World region will be based on assessment work performed by PJM staff and reviewed by the Resource Adequacy Analysis Subcommittee (RAAS).
 The assessment work will use the load model selection procedure endorsed by the Planning Committee at their July meeting (see Attachment V).
-The Planning Committee will be asked to endorse the load model selection no later than August 2021. - 5.
-The World region will consist of the four external systems with direct ties to PJM (New York ISO, MISO, TVA and VACAR).
-Each of these four World sub-regions will be modeled at its required or target reserve margin. - 6.
-For this study, the generator unit model data will be available for review, per Section 2 of Manual 20 and must be performed by PJM Member representatives that own generation.
-This effort is targeted for July of 2021.
+The Planning Committee will be asked to endorse the load model selection no later than August 2022. - The World region will consist of the four external systems with direct ties to PJM (New York ISO, MISO, TVA and VACAR).
+Each of these four World sub-regions will be modeled at its required or target reserve margin.

-- 7. A summary timeline of the RRS process is shown in Attachment IV. - 8.
+- 7. For this study, the generator unit model data will be available for review, per Section 2 of Manual 20 and must be performed by PJM Member representatives that own generation.
+This effort is targeted for July of 2022. - 8.
+A summary timeline of the RRS process is shown in Attachment IV. - 9.
 Flexibility to allow for additional case development and analysis is requested for this study.